 Are you travelling to the airport by car, municipal rail (S-Bahn) or bus?

 Monitors to the left and right of the entrances to Terminal 1 and Terminal 3 will inform you in which terminal the check-in desk for your airline is located.
-You can also ask at the Information desk in Terminal 1, Level 3 and Terminal 3, Level 3.
-Terminal departure levels are directly connected to each other.
+You can also ask at the Information desk in Terminal 3, Departures.
+Terminal Departures levels are directly connected to each other.

 On arrival at the check-in desk of your airline, please present your airline ticket and passport or identity card and hand in your baggage.
 You will then receive

 - Your boarding card with your gate and seat number and